Distinguished Terrapin Award

-As the highest honor from the School of Public Health, the award recognizes outstanding professional achievement, service to the school, cultivation of a culture of philanthropy and/or advancement of one of the Dean’s strategic priorities.
+As the highest honor from the School of Public Health, the Distinguished Terrapin Award recognizes outstanding professional achievement, service to the school, cultivation of a culture of philanthropy and/or advancement of the Dean’s strategic priorities.

 Awardees have the opportunity to engage with the School of Public health community through speaking engagements and mentoring opportunities.

-Honorees are recognized during the annual dean’s dinner.
+Honorees are recognized during the annual Dean’s Dinner and Distinguished Terrapin Award Ceremony.

-- Nominees must be a part of the School of Public Health community (e.g. volunteer, alumnus/na, community partner, etc.).
+- Nominees must be a part of the School of Public Health community (e.g. volunteer, alumnus/na, community partner, former faculty or staff member, etc.).
 They do not have to be an alumnus/a.
 Current employees are not eligible.

 - Nominees must be distinguished in their profession.